joshsh/ripple/ripple-media/README.txt

 Overview
 ================================================================================

-This package is an extension to the Ripple scripting language which includes a few additional, 'multimedia' primitives.
+This module is an extension to the Ripple scripting language which includes a few additional, 'multimedia' primitives.
 It is documented here:

     https://github.com/joshsh/ripple/wiki/media-library